His name was Jason. I met him at a networking event at The Westin Hotel at Grand Central.

 Sensing an opportunity, I went into my rant about business words and phrases that, well, drive me up the wall: trickle down, triage, deep dive, synergy, incentivize, thought leader, circle back, change agent, best practices, out of the box, data dump, heavy lifting, new normal, bandwidth, granular, takeaway, off-shoring, drill down, leverage, and–my favorite–low-hanging fruit.
 Believe it or not, I have memorized the list and even accompanied the last phrase with a somewhat vulgar gesture, which he did laugh at.

 Here’s the thing.
-What I have discovered is that while Jason and entrepreneurs like him (his partner was across the room gobbling sushi) denounce the ancien régime and its approaches to markets and innovation, including the old language, they may not have revolutionized anything at all but merely substituted one form of business jargon for another.
+What I have discovered is that while Jason and entrepreneurs like him (his partner was across the room stuffing himself with sushi) denounce the ancien régime and its approaches to markets and innovation, including the old language, they may not have revolutionized anything at all but merely substituted one form of business jargon for another.

 The new dispensation may even be worse, since it’s not just about language but consciousness.
 There is an ideology attached to this new vision of the workplace.
 Conformity, thought control, and political correctness are staples of it despite the rhetoric.
 Look no further than Google or the Toronto School Board, which, in its stupidity and arrogance, has prohibited use of the word “chief” out of deference to Native communities.
 I wish I were making that up.